-7. Stage 2: Investigation and Decision-Making
+7. STAGE 2: INVESTIGATION AND DECISION-MAKING

-7.1 Key process steps in this stage
+7.1.
+Key process steps in this stage

-- 7.1.1 Investigations are to be undertaken by the appropriate responsible entity (the investigating authority) and in accordance with local procedures, noting the importance of adhering to the principles of procedural fairness.
-Depending on the arrangements in each jurisdiction the investigating authority may be the principal, the school board, the relevant system authority, a specialist employee performance unit or other delegated organisation. - 7.1.2 An appropriate range of evidence should be sought and considered to determine both the facts of the allegation, if a breach is found, to allocate responsibility, and to inform TAA decisions on whether student/s data has been compromised as a result of the breach. - 7.1.3 The Test Administration Authority and the investigating authority will need to agree on appropriate arrangements for information to be exchanged concerning ongoing investigations.
-This is in order to meet national reporting requirements, subject to such information exchange not prejudicing the conduct of the investigation. - 7.1.4 The Test Administration Authority will notify ACARA of updates as they are received.
+- 7.1.1.
+Investigations are to be undertaken by the appropriate responsible entity (the investigating authority) and in accordance with local procedures, noting the importance of adhering to the principles of procedural fairness.
+Depending on the arrangements in each jurisdiction, the investigating authority may be a principal, a school board, a relevant system authority, a specialist employee performance unit or other delegated organisation. - 7.1.2.
+If a breach is found, an appropriate range of evidence should be sought and considered to determine the facts of an allegation to allocate responsibility and to inform the test administration authority decision on whether student(s) data have been compromised as a result of the breach. - 7.1.3.
+The test administration authority and the investigating authority need to agree on appropriate arrangements for information to be exchanged concerning ongoing investigations.
+This is in order to meet national reporting requirements, subject to such information exchange not prejudicing the investigation. - 7.1.4.
+The test administration authority notifies ACARA of updates as they are received.

-7.2 Guidance on Stage 2 - Investigation and Decision-Making
+7.2.
+Guidance on stage 2: Investigation and decision-making